utshodebravestone/time-it/README.md

-# Timers
+# time-it

-A React App for keeping track of time with multiple timer.
+manage your time using time-it.